FoxArtix/foxnit/README.md

 Usage:
-  foxnit services               List all services. foxnit services register      Register and run a service. foxnit services unregister    Unregister and stop service. foxnit services start         Start a service. foxnit services stop          Stop a service. foxnit services restart       Restart a service.
+  foxnit services               List all services. foxnit services register      Register and run a service. foxnit services unregister    Unregister and stop a service. foxnit services start         Start a service. foxnit services stop          Stop a service. foxnit services restart       Restart a service.